AlelyaniT/Users-Perceptions-of-ChatGPT-in-Healthcare-Decision-Making/README.md

 1. Mount Google Drive:
-Run mount_drive.py to mount your Google Drive. from google.colab import drive drive.mount('/content/drive')
+Run mount_drive.py to mount your Google Drive.

+   ''from google.colab import drive drive.mount('/content/drive')''

-2. Run Each Analysis Script:
+3. Run Each Analysis Script:
  Run each script in sequence to perform the analysis and save the results to your Google Drive. python scripts/sentiment_analysis.py python scripts/detailed_sentiment_breakdown.py